1912 Lawrence textile strike

-—James Oppenheim

 Background

 Founded in 1845, Lawrence was a flourishing but deeply-troubled textile city.
 By 1900, mechanization and the deskilling of labor in the textile industry enabled factory owners to eliminate skilled workers and to employ large numbers of unskilled immigrant workers, mostly women.
 Work in a textile mill took place at a grueling pace, and the labor was repetitive and dangerous.
 About one third of workers in the Lawrence textile mills died before the age of 25.
 In addition, a number of children under 14 worked in the mills.
 Half of the workers in the four Lawrence mills of the American Woolen Company, the leading employer in the industry and the town, were females between 14 and 18.
 Falsification of birth certificates, allowing for girls younger than 14 to work, was common practice at the time.
 Lawrence had the 5th highest child mortality rate of any city in the country at the time, behind four other mill towns in Massachusetts (Lowell, Fall River, Worcester, and Holyoke).

 By 1912, the Lawrence mills at maximum capacity employed about 32,000 men, women, and children.
 Conditions had worsened even more in the decade before the strike.
 The introduction of the two-loom system in the woolen mills led to a dramatic increase in the pace of work.
 The greater production enabled the factory owners to lay off large numbers of workers.
 Those who kept their jobs earned, on average, $8.76 for 56 hours of work and $9.00 for 60 hours of work.